6 CommentsFriday, 19 October 2018 | Kate

 Chewing is great for dogs.
 It relieves boredom, stimulates their brains and strengthens the jaw.
 It also helps to keep teeth clean and freshens the breath.
 But what makes a good rawhide alternative dog treat?

 While fleas and ticks are common, other parasites such as mites or mange could be what are causing your dog to itch.
-They live and breed on dogs' skin and some kinds can create severe problems for your dog if left untreated.
+They live and breed on your dog's skin and some kinds can create severe problems for your dog if left untreated.

 28 CommentsTuesday, 6 February 2018 | Kate